Dr Dean Freestone

 Dean has a long-term track record of excellence has won a collection of prestigious awards throughout his career including best engineering graduate for his degree at La Trobe University, best PhD in Engineering at the University of Melbourne, the University-wide Chancellor’s Prize for best PhD, and the highly prestigious Victorian Postdoctoral Fulbright Fellowship at Columbia University.
 Between these accomplishments and a passion for helping people with epilepsy, Dean has quickly risen to be a leader in the global epilepsy and neural engineering research and development field.

-It was in November of 2016, in a small office at St. Vincent’s Hospital, that Dean co-founded Seer with Mark Cook and George Kenley.
+In 2017 in a small office at St. Vincent’s Hospital, Dean co-founded Seer with Mark Cook, and George Kenley.
 Along with the co-founders and an ever growing team, Seer has been awarded millions of dollars in grants and become a nation-wide epilepsy diagnostic service that is now poised to expand internationally.

 Doctor of Philosophy (PhD), Computational Neuroscience, University of Melbourne